utelecon/utelecon.github.io/en/notice/zoom-address-new.md

 Such users include those using ECCS Cloud Email addresses setup with the username of their choice (`xxxx@g.ecc.u-tokyo.ac.jp`).

 Accounts that do not use UTokyo Account for sign-in will soon be completely disabled due to the unification of the UTokyo Zoom sign-in method.
-**Please follow the instructions below to switch to a Zoom account that uses UTokyo Account for sign-in.**
+**Please follow the instructions below to switch to a Zoom account that uses UTokyo Account for sign-in (account whose sign-in email address is `[10-digit Common ID]@utac.u-tokyo.ac.jp`, e.g. `1234567890@utac.u-tokyo.ac.jp`).**

 <details>
     <summary>If you are signing in using your ECCS Cloud Email address beginning with your 10-digit Common ID (e.g. <code>1234567890@<em>g.ecc</em>.u-tokyo.ac.jp</code>)</summary>
-    Your Zoom account sign-in email address, e.g. <code>1234567890@<em>g.ecc</em>.u-tokyo.ac.jp</code>, should have automatically changed to 1234567890@utac.u-tokyo.ac.jp in the [System Changeover for Spring 2021](/en/change2021s/).
+    Your Zoom account sign-in email address, e.g. <code>1234567890@<em>g.ecc</em>.u-tokyo.ac.jp</code>, should have automatically changed to <code>1234567890@<em>utac</em>.u-tokyo.ac.jp</code> in the <a href="/en/change2021s/">System Changeover for Spring 2021</a>.
 Sign-in with the changed email address should already be recognized as a UTokyo Account sign-in.
 Therefore, the below manual changes are not necessary.
     However, if you have manually created a new Zoom account using <code>1234567890@<em>g.ecc</em>.u-tokyo.ac.jp</code> as the sign-in email address after the System Changeover, the system will no longer let you sign in with it.
 Please follow the steps below to switch to an account that uses your UTokyo Account for sign-in.
 </details>